TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/SettingUpTypo3Ddev.rst

 Typescript, SCSS files), you should build with yarn.
 You might like to try this now::

-   cd Build
-   ddev exec yarn
+   ddev exec "cd Build && yarn install" ddev exec "cd Build && yarn build"

-   cd ..
+The first command is required once, the second (build) command is required after every change of a resource file.

 .. seealso::